 - Beni: Japanese cuisine.
 Try their roasted Ozaki baked with hojicha pastry.

 - Braci: For anyone who loves Italian cuisine.
-You can’t go wrong with their Amuse Bouche.

 - Chef Kang’s: Visiting this restaurant is a must!

-- Cut by Wolfgang Puck: Famous for their high quality steaks and grilled meats.
+- Cut by Wolfgang Puck: Famous for their high-quality steaks and grilled meats.

 2. Explore Singapore’s Nature